superhector77/Pan-Tilt-Module-PID-Tracking/README.md

 ### ML_PID

 `ML_PID` has much more detailed comments.
 Initially, it used a YOLOv3 model for object detection on each captured frame, but this proved too slow for practical application.
-To improve performance, we search for objects until one is found (with an adjustable confidence threshold).
+To improve performance, we search for objects until one is found (with an adjustable confidence threshold) by moving the cameras in randomized directions.
 Then, we take a weighted average of the colors surrounding the center of the detection area.
 For each captured frame, we seek the CoM of this average color.
 This approach works best when the target object is a different color from its environment.

 ## Installation